 Most of our regular funding bodies such as EPSRC or EU FP7 provide funding, but leave all the intellectual input to the academics.
 A compelling aspect of OCaml Labs has been how involved our industrial colleagues have been with the day-to-day problems that we solve.
 Both Jane Street and Citrix have senior staff regularly visiting our group and working alongside us as industrial fellows in the Computer Lab.

-- Mark Shinwell from Jane Street Europe has been working on improving the state of native debugging in OCaml, by adding frame pointers and DWARF symbols to the compiler output.
+- Mark Shinwell from Jane Street Europe has been working on improving the state of native debugging in OCaml, by adding extended DWARF debugging information to the compiler output.
 Mark is also a useful source of feedback about the forthcoming design of multicore, since he has daily insight into a huge production codebase at Jane Street (and can tell us about it without us requiring access!).

 - Dave Scott is the principal architect of XenServer at Citrix in Cambridge.
 This year has been transformative for that project, since Citrix open-sourced XenServer to GitHub and fully adopted OPAM into their workflow.
 Dave is the author of numerous libraries that have all been released to OPAM, and his colleagues Jon Ludlam and Euan Harris are also regular visitors who have also been contributors to the OPAM and Mirage ecosystems.